Entering the European market for table grapes

 Which companies are you competing with?

 The grape market is highly competitive, so you must find or create your competitive advantage.
-This includes diversifying export markets, products or grape varieties.
+This includes diversifying export markets, products, or grape varieties.
 You can also work together with other grape cultivators to extend your season and supply volume.
 The following companies employ these and other practices.

 Fruitsland (Italy)

 Good presentation and an attractive product assortment are essential for any company in the European market.
 But it is the promotion of your unique selling points that makes you stand out.
-Fruitsland’s self-presentation as an innovative and diverse grape grower is definitely a strength which supports their expanded network throughout Europe.
+Fruitsland’s self-presentation as an innovative and diverse grape grower is definitely a strength which supports their large network throughout Europe.

 Tip: